jnrl12098/Grocery_List_Generator/README.txt

 * NEW Quality of Life (but necessary) update:
 	* user can now export grocery lists and save recipes under any file name and in any folder they choose
 	* user can now delete recipes using the Search Window
+		* the user is given time to confirm whether or not they wish to delete the recipe
+	* user can now rename recipes using the Search Window
+		* the user is given time to confirm whether or not they wish to rename the recipe
+		* a warning pops up when the entered name was already taken

 * keyboard shortcuts:
 	* on Main Window: